tethig/turbo-spoon/Jupyter Kernel Tips.md

 ```

 ## Public Jupyter Notebooks
-Jupyter notebooks are supported natively by GitHub (I have some in my repos).
+Jupyter notebooks are supported natively by GitHub ([this is one of my biological examples](https://github.com/tethig/simulations/blob/master/DFEM_py_nb.ipynb)).
 There are also some other servers with example notebooks.
 The Jupyter project themselves have some samples [at this site](https://nbviewer.jupyter.org) and [at this site](https://try.jupyter.org).